barkisnet/barkis/docs/validators/validator-setup.md

-# Run a Validator on the Cosmos Hub Mainnet
+# Run a Validator on the BarkisNet Mainnet

 ::: tip
-Information on how to join the mainnet (`genesis.json` file and seeds) is held [in our `launch` repo](https://github.com/cosmos/launch/tree/master/latest).
+Information on how to join the mainnet (`genesis.json` file and seeds) is held [in our `launch` repo](https://github.com/barkis/launch/tree/master/latest).
 :::

 Before setting up your validator node, make sure you've already gone through the [Full Node Setup](../join-mainnet.md) guide.